About Tesla Remote Meter

 - CT3 = L2

-Install the Tesla Remote Energy Meter and CTs describes how to perform these steps correctly, but the following diagrams illustrate some high level correct and incorrect meter / CT installations.
+Install the Tesla Remote Meter and CTs describes how to perform these steps correctly, but the following diagrams illustrate some high level correct and incorrect meter / CT installations.